2022 World Cup qualifiers: Hoffenheim star Akpoguma ruled out of Nigeria squad

 Editors' Picks

-On Friday, Akpoguma provided an assist for Hoffenheim's second goal in their 3-2 defeat to Borussia Dortmund on Friday, however, all of Sebastian Hoeneb's side underwent their medical tests but only the Nigeria international returned a positive result.
+On Friday, Akpoguma provided an assist for Hoffenheim's second goal in their 3-2 defeat to Borussia Dortmund, however and all of Sebastian Hoeneb's side underwent their medical tests but only the Nigeria international returned a positive result.

 “Kevin Akpoguma tested positive for Corona despite being fully vaccinated.
 He will not make the trip to the Nigerian national team and instead went into quarantine at home,” read the statement on the club’s website.

-Born to a German mother and a Nigerian father in Germany, the 26-year-old played for Germany youth teams across all levels before he made his Super Eagles debut in October 2020.
+Born to a German mother and a Nigerian father in Germany, the 26-year-old played for Germany's youth teams across all levels before he made his Super Eagles debut in October 2020.

-Akpoguma was introduced as a 67th minute substitute for Tyronne Ebuehi in Nigeria's 1-0 loss to Algeria and he followed up the debut outing by playing the entire duration in Nigeria's 1-1 draw against Tunisia, both friendly games in the same month.
+Akpoguma was introduced as a 67th-minute substitute for Tyronne Ebuehi in Nigeria's 1-0 loss to Algeria and he followed up the debut outing by playing the duration in the 1-1 draw against Tunisia, both friendly games in the same month.

 Meanwhile, Everton's Alex Iwobi, Kaizer Chiefs goalkeeper Daniel Akpeyi, Leicester City duo Kelechi Iheanacho and Wilfred Ndidi and Nantes winger Moses Simon have arrived in the Super Eagles' camp in Lagos to commence preparations for their upcoming matches against Liberia and Cape Verde.